AnthonyTsiantisUND/EngineeringComputingFinalProject/README.md

 1. Clone repository
 2. Install all dependencies in dependencies.txt `pip install -r dependencies.txt`
 3. Run main.py using `python3 main.py` to call all API's and update visualizations
-4. Run `open index.html` to view the website
+4. Run `open index.html` on MacOS or `start index.html` on windows to view the website